agnibhananda/radio_mirchi/README.md

 Ever wanted to be a secret agent battling propaganda on retro radio?
 That's exactly what Radio Mirchi is all about!
 Jump into this pixel-styled browser game where you're an underground agent trying to wake people up by infiltrating AI-generated radio broadcasts.
 It's like being a digital resistance fighter with a vintage terminal as your weapon.

+The inspiration for Radio Mirchi came from the realization that propaganda and misinformation spread through seemingly innocent channels that sound reasonable at first glance.
+We wanted to create an interactive experience that would help people understand how subtle manipulation works in media, while also being genuinely fun to play.

 ## 🎯 The Mission

 **Your Goal**: Get 80% of the radio listeners to start questioning what they're hearing